Th3w33knd/hosts-for-windows/readme.md

 Follow these simple steps to get set up.

 ### Prerequisites (One-Time Install)

+My prefred way to install is to use a package manager like [UnigetUI](https://github.com/marticliment/UniGetUI) and install then Git (Package ID: prefix-dev.pixi) and Pixi (Package ID: prefix-dev.pixi) so that you can easily update these later on.
+Or you may use the traditional way.

 1. **Install Git:** Go to [git-scm.com/download/win](https://git-scm.com/download/win) and run the installer.
 The default options are fine.
 2. **Install Pixi:** Go to [pixi.sh](https://pixi.sh/latest/) and follow the installation instructions for Windows.